ajaykakumanu/ajay-devops-journey/Reliability_Patterns_Applied_ in_CICD.md

 | Bulkhead | Isolate components to limit failure spread | Separate agents for different microservices pipelines |
 | Circuit Breaker | Detect and stop calls to failing services | Stop deployment if repeated test failures occur |

-**Benefits Summary**

-- Isolation of failures per service or stage
-- Reduced blast radius for failures
-- Parallel execution and faster feedback loops
-- Improved resource allocation and monitoring

-**Real-World Usage in Adobe CI/CD**
+**Real-World Usage in BY CI/CD**

-Adobe and other large organizations apply the Bulkhead Pattern to:
+large organizations apply the Bulkhead Pattern to:

 - Run isolated pipelines per microservice
 - Use dedicated agent pools for different environments and teams